luccasr73/with-rn-image-crop-picker/README.md

 ## Why a fork?

-The original package(<https://github.com/mwegener-com/with-rn-image-crop-picker>) appears to no longer be actively maintained, so I forked it to make small updates
+The [original package](https://github.com/mwegener-com/with-rn-image-crop-picker) appears to no longer be actively maintained, so I forked it to make small updates and support new expo versions

 ## About